UK Sonisphere fest cancelled in "challenging" year

 The festival at Knebworth Park, a country estate which has been hosting music festivals since 1974, is the first of the high profile festivals in Britain to succumb to harsh economic conditions in Europe and raises a question over the sustaining value of live music revenues for an industry already suffering from declining revenues for its recorded music.

-Festival organisers said all ticket holders will receive a full refund direct from their ticket agents.
+Festival organizers said all ticket holders will receive a full refund direct from their ticket agents.

 "We want to express our deepest regrets to the artists and to thank all the staff, suppliers and contractors who worked so hard with us to try and pull off what has proven to be an impossible task and we know how much they share in our disappointment," they said.